lyl-lis/lyl-lis/README.md

 Authored comprehensive technical documentation detailing SQL programming architectures for non-technical users.
 Engineered step-by-step edge cases and utilized data visualizations to maximize clarity and operational deployment.

 **[MealSpark](https://mealspark.tech):**
 A web application that generates recipes based on user-uploaded photos of ingredients.
 Built to be fast and usable without requiring an account.
-Integrated with the Google Gemini API to parse complex image data into actionable recipes.
+Designed UI/UX concepts and integrated Google Gemini API to parse complex image data into actionable recipes.

 **Interactive Monster Game:**
 Developed a Java OOP game, programming core gameplay logic for player actions and randomized monster attacks.
 Presented the underlying UML system architecture and demonstrated the game to a technical audience of 30.